-Sony launched its PlayStation 4 console this past fall and included with the next-generation console was its next-generation controller.
+Sony launched its PlayStation 4 nearly two years ago and included with the next-generation console was its next-generation controller.
 The DualShock 4 debuted with an impressive set of features, allowing it to quickly supplant the DualShock 3 among Sony loyalists.
-Though slightly heavier, the DualShock 4 improved its analog sticks and triggers while also adding a revolutionary capacitive touch pad.
+Though slightly heavier, the DualShock 4 improved its analog sticks and triggers while also adding a revolutionary, capacitive touch pad.

-Perhaps one of its greatest features was Sony’s commitment to making the DualShock 4 compatible with Windows-based PCs right out of the box.
+Perhaps one of its greatest features was Sony’s commitment to making the DualShock 4 compatible with Windows-based PCs.
 However, the promised compatibility proved not to exist quite like Sony promised, nor does Sony offer an official set of drivers for the DualShock 4.
-Unfortunately, this leaves much to be desired for PS4 owners hoping to use the solid DualShock 4 over a traditional keyboard and mouse for Windows-based gaming.
+Sadly, this leaves much to be desired for PS4 owners hoping to use the solid DualShock 4 over a traditional keyboard and mouse for PC-based gaming.

-Update: This article has been updated since it was originally published on June 29, 2014, to reflect new options and refine various steps.
+Updated Oct.
+30, 2015, by Brendan Hesse: This article has been updated to reflect new options and refine various steps.